Frequently Asked Questions

 • All Maths Teachers of the participating grades (Grades 6th to 10th)

-• Students studying in Grades 6th to 10th, based on the school’s available grades
+• All students studying in Grades 6th to 10th, based on the school’s available grades

-5. Is there a minimum student participation requirement for schools?
+5. Any minimum student participation required for schools?

-6. What happens if the registered teacher, principal, or academic head leaves before the competition period but before the start of the competition?
+6. What happens if the registered teacher, principal, or academic head leaves before start of the competition?

-If a registered teacher, principal, or academic head leaves the school or institution before the Competition period, the Institute Admin or School Admin must update the user information on the platform.
+If a registered teacher, principal, or academic head leaves the school or institution before the competition period, the Institute Admin or School Admin must update the user information (with the new teacher, principal, or academic head) on the I am Samarth app.

 8. What should be done if the academic session changes after registration for the Competition?